jlangch/venice/doc/readme/openai2-costs.md

 Example: Return the raw cost buckets for the last 2 days:

-Note: OpenAI limits the number of costs buckets to 180 per call
+Note: OpenAI limits the number of returned cost buckets to 180 per call

 ``` clojure
 (do